Disentangled Pre-training for Image Matting: Conclusion

 \section{Conclusion}

 In this work, we looked into the fundamental problem of image matting (\ie data) and proposed a disentangled self-supervised pre-training method named \MethodName.
 It is designed for the image matting task to enable the utilization of large-scale unlabeled data.
-More specifically, we generated trimap as an auxiliary input and pseudo alpha matte for supervision, then forced the model towards disentanglement of the fused image.
+More specifically, we generated trimap as an auxiliary input and pseudo alpha matte for supervision, then trained the model towards disentanglement of the fused image.
 After this pre-training, the derived model was used for the initialization of the downstream image matting task, to boost its performance.
 Extensive experimental analysis showed the effectiveness and robustness of our \MethodName.
-We hope this work could attract attention from the community to think about the data leverage side for the matting task and potentially inspire following-up research. \paragraph{Limitations} We focus on disentangling pre-training for image matting in this paper.
-Although our \MethodName~has achieved promising results in image matting, our method may only be used in the matting field due to its additional trimap input, and the scope of applications in other tasks was not validated in this work.
-Besides, the training data we used is class-agnostic, and as a result no semantic information was considered explicitly (though maybe implicitly), which may restrict the potential of the proposed framework to be applied to other semantic-related tasks.
+We hope this work could attract attention from the community to think about the data leverage side for the matting task and potentially inspire follow-up research.